 - Lie on floor (or mat on floor).

 - Draw knees to chest.

 - Cross right ankle over left knee.

 - Join fingers behind left knee.
+To modify, place a towel around the thigh and hold on to the towel.

 - Draw left knee gently toward chest; allow right knee to drop open.

 - Repeat on your other side.

-Warrior 2 Position GY (Virabhadrasana II)
+Warrior 2 Position GY